linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 30.11.2023 (announcement)
+- 🌐 Just made the first contact with Web4Africa regarding the web4.com domain! 🤝 Managed but unused by the registrar. 😮 However, chances might be slim. 😞 Any suggestions or thoughts?
+Let's discuss! 🗣️ #Web4Africa #DomainManagement #SeekingAdvice

 ### 30.11.2023 (announcement Linkspreed)
 - 🎉 Exciting news!
 We've just released the latest update - Version 4.3.1 of Linkspreed! 🚀🌟 It's definitely a reason to celebrate! 🎊🥳 Get ready to explore the amazing new features and improvements we've brought to the table.
 Check out all the details and changes on our GitHub page. 💻✨ #Linkspreed #Update #NewFeatures